kshutkin/rollup-extras/plugin-clean/README.md

 }
 ```

-To override / provide target directory to clean use:
+To override/provide target directory to clean use:

 ```javascript
 clean('dir')
 ```